shtranin/tennis_matchmaking/README.md

 Project provides opportinity to count rating and build table of players using telegram bot.
-My bot styled for table tennis, you can find it here @kefx_bot.
+My bot styled for table tennis, you can find it here @fitness_one_matchmaking_bot

 # How it works
 Whole user experience contains from pressing buttons.
 Player just needs to send /start command to get main menu of application.After any operation bot will send you main menu again automatically.